Are you worried about competitors or upstarts nibbling at pieces of your business, or worse?

 Many clients come to dPrism because they are looking to redefine their product or service, expand their place in their market, fend off competition, or find entirely new markets to capture.
 We use a proven, thorough methodology in our market assessments based on our principles of outside-in thinking and incremental progress toward broader strategic goals.
 Here are five questions we consider:

-– Who serves your customers?
+- MAPPING THE MARKET – Who serves your customers?

 Every dPrism market assessment starts with a mapping exercise that puts your customers at the center of the market ecosystem, and then identifies the major types of businesses or organizations that enable, serve or supply them.